Composition-driven magnetic anisotropy and spin polarization in Mn$_2$Ru$_{1-x}$Ga Heusler alloy: Conclusions

 Structurally, the relaxation process revealed a consistent anisotropic lattice expansion across the Ru composition range, with a pronounced elongation of the out-of-plane lattice parameter~($c$) relative to the in-plane parameters~($a$).
-This distortion leads to a symmetry breaking from cubic to tetragonal geometry, which is known to enhance perpendicular magnetic anisotropy.
-Our analysis of atomic MMs showed that the ferrimagnetic coupling between Mn atoms at 4a and 4c Wyckoff positions becomes nearly compensated below 50\% Ru content, leading to a net magnetic moment close to zero around 30\%—a feature of interest for AFM spintronics.
+This distortion leads to a symmetry breaking from cubic to tetragonal geometry, which is known to enhance perpendicular MAE.
+Our analysis of atomic MMs showed that the ferrimagnetic coupling between Mn atoms at 4a and 4c Wyckoff positions becomes nearly compensated below 50\% Ru content, leading to a net MM close to zero around 30\%—a feature of interest for AFM spintronics.
 Moreover, the electronic density of states revealed that the half-metallic character of the alloy is selectively preserved at both low and high Ru content, whereas intermediate concentrations disrupt the spin polarization due to electronic state broadening and orbital hybridization.
 From the PDOS, we observed a clear redistribution and delocalization of $d$-orbital states between Mn and Ru atoms with increasing Ru content, resulting in broader and more hybridized bands that directly impact MAE and spin polarization.
-Regarding the MAE, the energy difference analysis among spin orientations ($E_i - E_z$ with $i = x$, $y$, $xy$) showed that the emergence of the out-of-plane easy axis is most pronounced at intermediate Ru concentrations~(25–58\%).
-At lower and higher Ru concentrations, the system tends to favor in-plane anisotropy or even isotropic behavior.
-These trends persist across both low- and high-temperature Boltzmann distributions, although the absolute values of MAE are reduced at higher $kT$, as expected.
+Regarding the MAE, the analysis of the SCF energy differences among spin orientations ($E_i - E_z$ with $i = x$, $y$, $xy$) shows that the emergence of an out-of-plane easy axis is most pronounced at intermediate Ru concentrations (25–58\%).
+This behavior can be rationalized by the spatial organization of Ru vacancies: at these concentrations, a significant number of correlated vacancy pairs and extended vacancy clusters form both in-plane and out-of-plane, breaking the local lattice symmetry along the out-of-plane direction.
+The resulting enhancement of orbital anisotropy and spin–orbit coupling stabilizes the out-of-plane easy axis.
+At lower or higher Ru contents, vacancies are fewer or more isolated, producing weaker symmetry breaking and favoring in-plane anisotropy or nearly isotropic behavior.
+These trends persist across both low- and high-temperature Boltzmann distributions, although the absolute MAE values decrease at higher $kT$, as expected.